BLUE PLAQUE OF LONDON'S FIRST RECORDED EID PRAYERS 1894!

 Get Ready to experience an amazing blend of creativity that will be engaging and captivating.
 Discover historical hidden gems, storytelling, sightseeing bus tours, spoken word, Muslim Human books, film, workshops, comedy and exhibitions including the launch of New Faces New Places - Converts to the Islamic Faith.

-The Islamic Arts and Heritage Festival is being celebrated on Waltham Forest London Borough of Culture 2019.
-Friday 19th July - Sunday 21st July 2019 mostly at One Hoe Street (1 Hoe Street, London E17 4SD) ALL EVENTS AT ONE HOE STREET ARE FREE!
+The Islamic Arts and Heritage Festival was celebrated on Waltham Forest London Borough of Culture 2019.
+Friday 19th July - Sunday 21st July 2019 mostly at One Hoe Street (1 Hoe Street, London E17 4SD) ALL EVENTS AT ONE HOE STREET WERE FREE!

 Friday 19th July 2019 Doors open 11:00 AM